 Keeping Dating Light and Fun

 If you're someone who isn't looking for a serious relationship, then dating multiple people at once can help prevent things from getting too serious.
-A just-released report based on a national, random sampling of nearly 5,000 adults in the U.S. from the Pew Research Center showed that 50 percent of single people are not interested in a committed romantic relationship.
+A recent report based on a national, random sampling of nearly 5,000 adults in the U.S. from the Pew Research Center showed that 50 percent of single people are not interested in a committed romantic relationship.
 Further, if you're someone who tends to fall hard and fast for someone, then dating multiple people at once can help prevent you from falling into this dating trap and prematurely devoting yourself to someone before you have talked about being exclusive.

 Dating at Your Own Pace